 This isn’t surprising for any of us living in China.
 Gambling is everywhere.
 The state lottery has outlets all over the place while people routinely host social games at home.
 Criminal groups operate full-fledged underground casinos and clandestine Chinese betting sites.
 It doesn’t require much of an effort to find some sort of game in your neighborhood.

 Offshore online casinos are doing big business in China as well.
 The Chinese government has had a tough time regulating these because they operate out of countries such as the UK and the Philippines where internet wagering is 100% legal and regulated.
-Chinese authorities have no method to shut these sites down other than using the Great Firewall internet censorship program in an attempt to block access to gaming websites.
+Chinese authorities have no method to shut these sites down other than using the Great Firewall internet censorship program in an attempt to block access to online gambling sites.

 China is an extremely valuable market for internet casinos.
+Some analysts even think Alibaba will eventually control the online gambling industry.
 A population of 1.35 billion and a pro-gambling culture makes it almost a holy grail for wagering.
 Despite its strict anti-gambling laws, many betting websites are willing to take the legal risk.
 The market is just too good to pass up.

 Instead of blocking access to us like the law would imply, these companies cater to us with Chinese language websites and deposit methods that work with the Chinese Yuan Renminbi.
-You can use your debit card, bank transfer or cash voucher to make deposits that are credited to your account instantly.
+You can use your debit card, bank transfer or cash voucher to make deposits at betting sites in China that are credited to your account instantly.
 And when you’re done gambling, a withdrawal can be used to send the money straight to your bank account.

 Police forces in China tend to focus their efforts on breaking up underground gambling rings run by criminal groups inside China.
 Those are much juicier and easier-to-prosecute targets.
 If you’re just one person sitting at home placing bets on a gaming site based out of the Philippines, you have little to worry about.

 Just remember it is technically illegal to participate in any form of unsanctioned gaming.
 You should decide for yourself if you feel the risk is worth it.
-If you do decide to proceed, it would be best to keep your mouth shut and avoid playing in public.
+If you do decide to proceed with playing at Chinese betting sites, it would be best to keep your mouth shut and avoid playing in public.
 Do your gambling at home on a private connection and keep your wins to yourself.

 Depositing with RMB / CNY